Amr Khaled: Criticism

 Critics have called his approach "air-conditioned Islam", where hijab is a fashion purchase and televangelists talk about personal success and getting rich, more akin to Joel Osteen and Billy Graham than traditional Islam.
 Many scholars, including Yusuf al-Qaradawi, have questioned whether he possesses appropriate qualifications to be a preacher.

 The British Sunday Times reported on 30 May 2004, that Andrew Turnbull, the cabinet secretary and one of Tony Blair's closest aides, intended to seek Amr Khaled's aid in furthering the British government's agenda regarding Muslims.
-This article hurt Khaled's reputation among those Muslims who are resentful of the attitude of current western governments towards them.

 He is also criticized for the significant amount of money he makes from his television shows.
 His annual income in 2007 is estimated to be $2,500,000.

 Politics

 After the 25 January 2011 revolution in Egypt, Amr Khaled shared in establishing a political party called the Egypt Party and was elected as its president; however, he resigned one day after the 2013 Egyptian coup d'état.
+Following the coup, he supported Egyptian President Abdel Fattah el-Sisi as a beacon of stability.